pkhuong/pkhuong.github.io/source/_posts/2015-06-27-linear-log-bucketing-fast-versatile-simple.markdown

 zero specially; that's all taken care of by the "round up" linear-log binning code.

-In general, if you think that dispatching on the bitwidth of a number would mostly work, except that you need more granularity for large values, and perhaps less for small ones, linear-logarithmic binning sequences may be useful.
+In general, if you ever think to yourself that dispatching on the bitwidth of a number would mostly work, except that you need more granularity for large values, and perhaps less for small ones, linear-logarithmic binning sequences may be useful.
 They let you tune the granularity at both ends, and we know how to round values and map them to bins with simple functions that compile to fast and compact code!

+P.S.
+If a chip out there has fast int->FP conversion and slow bit scans(!?), there's another approach: convert the integer to FP, scale by, e.g., \\(1.0 / 16\\), add 1, and shift/mask to extract the bottom of the exponent and the top of the significand.
+That's not slow, but unlikely to be faster than a bit scan and a couple shifts/masks.